ward/run/_drafts/2023-03-12-belgian-championship-half-marathon.md

 From here on, things are a bit more vague in my mind.
 I think Ploegsteert passed me again and, feeling better, I decided to hang on to him.
 I seemed alright again and started looking forward to the finish, breaking down the kms into "just _x_ more minutes of holding on".
-We passed RAAB club guy, throughout the race I had seen him up ahead, but had never got close to him.
+We passed RAAC club guy, throughout the race I had seen him up ahead, but had never got close to him.
 I switch to following some guy in a triathlon suit, I assume he passed us and I latched on.